marevers/pleasant-cli/README.md

 nix run
 ```

-To enter a development environment with all neccessary dependencies:
+To enter a development environment with all necessary dependencies:
 ```bash
 nix develop
 ```